American Indian Scholarship Fund of Southern California

 Scott Andrews, Investment Officer

-Scott is the Director for the American Indian Studies Program at California State University, Northridge, where he also is a Professor in the English Department.
+Scott Andrews is the former director for the American Indian Studies Program at California State University, Northridge, where he also is a Professor in the English Department.
 He teaches courses in American literature, American Indian literature, and American Indian Studies.
 He has published reviews, essays, fiction, and poetry in various journals.
-He serves on the editorial boards for two journals: Studies in American Indian Literatures and Transmotion: a journal of postmodern indigenous studies.
-He is the academic advisor for the American Indian Student Association at CSUN, and he coordinates the annual powwow held there.
+He serves on the editorial board Transmotion: a journal of postmodern indigenous studies, and he is former board member for Studies in American Indian Literatures.
+He is an academic advisor for the American Indian Student Association at CSUN, and he coordinated the annual powwow there for a decade.
 He holds a bachelor's degree in journalism from the University of Oklahoma and a Ph.D. in American Literature from the University of California, Riverside.
 He is a citizen of the Cherokee Nation of Oklahoma.

 In 2018, he received the Educational Service Award from Pukuu Community Cultural Services.